napari/napari/docs/explanations/rendering.md

 kind of a universal lock for all datastructures.

 If our threads interfere too much we might consider switching to processes in those cases.
-Processes ofter total independence, but processes do not share memory by default, so that might add complexity.
+Processes offer total independence, but processes do not share memory by default, so that could add complexity.

 Python also has [asyncio](https://docs.python.org/3/library/asyncio.html) which gives you concurrency but not necessarily parallelism.
 The advantage is the